Josseyo/Salon/README.md

 ## Testing
 Overview of the testing process.
+Each view was testing

 ## Deployment
 Instructions for deploying the project.

-### ElephantSQL Database
+### Postgress SQL Database
-Details about the ElephantSQL database setup.
+Details about the SQL database setup.

 ### Amazon AWS
 Information on using Amazon AWS for the project.